Today I have a little something different for all you pet lovers out there. I’m sharing my personal tips on how I made my balcony cat-proof.

 • Rope, raffia or jute

 • Woven fabric

-Have a Place to Observe
+Have an Outside Place to Observe

 Aside from sleeping and eating, cats’ favorite activity is people watching.